-Over the last several years, Dinesh has been part of the Sikuvile Awards for Journalism Excellence, the Forum for Community Journalists Awards and the Caxton Media Awards as a judge.
+Over the last few years, Dinesh has participated as a judge for the Standard Bank Sikuvile Awards for Journalism Excellence, the Forum for Community Journalists Awards and Diageo Responsible Drinking Media Awards.

-Dinesh tweets about the media, journalism and other matters using the handle @DineshBalliah
+Dinesh is an amateur photographer tweets about the media, journalism and other matters using the handle @DineshBalliah

 PhD (Journalism and Media Studies), Wits University, 2021

 Study of the United States Institute Fellowship (Media and Journalism), Walter Cronkite School of Journalism, Arizona State University, 2019

 Master of Arts (Historical Studies), University of KwaZulu-Natal, 2003